RUCHIGIRI09/Basic-python/README.md

 # Basic-python
-In python we have taken a simple input and passed a message to it and that message will show in the output.
+In python we have taken a simple input and passed a message in it and it will show the message through output.